-What Is Dual Diagnosis?
+What’s a Dual Diagnosis?

 Some of the most common mental health disorders that occur in dual diagnosis patients include:

-Having a dual diagnosis can make recovery more difficult, as well as make addiction more destructive.
+Having a dual diagnosis can make a recovery more difficult, as well as make addiction more destructive.
 Untreated mental health disorders can create symptoms like anxiety, depression, and mania.
 These symptoms can make you more prone to self-medicating with drugs and alcohol.
 But when you have a mental health disorder, drugs and alcohol aggravate your symptoms, even if they provide temporary relief.

 Treatment also prepares you for potential risks to your sobriety following discharge.
 Since relapsing is always a risk because addiction is a chronic condition, developing healthy coping mechanisms is essential to combating cravings, as cravings can continue for years after your last use.